-Figure 7.
+Fig. 7.
 Power to recover an age extinction-risk relationship.
 Simulated species ages under three extinction scenarios and assuming bifurcating speciation were binned into conservation status categories, which represents an increase in extinction risk by age (LC = Least Concern; NT = Near Threatened; VU = Vulnerable; EN = Endangered; CR = Critically Endangered).
 We used the phylogenetic age and the mean age obtained from our probabilistic corrective function to calculate the mean age per conservation status category and assess if every mean age increases over the one of the previous category with lower extinction risk.
 The error rate is the percentage across all 1000 phylogenies where the relationship between the mean ages and the conservation status categories is not always increasing (shown by grey lines).